 Population Per Grocery Store

-In the year prior to COVID-19, 38 children entered foster care which is 10% of the District total.
-The number declined to 24 annually in fiscal years 2020 and 2021, and down to 15 in FY2022.
+In the year prior to COVID-19, 33 children entered foster care which is 9% of the District total.
+The number declined to 10 in fiscal year 2020 and then stayed steady (11 in FY21 and 10 in FY22).

 Teen Birth Rates (per 1000)

-In the year prior to COVID-19, 11% of DC arrests of minors were in Police District 1 (roughly this ward), which is higher than the 9% of DC youth.
-The pandemic didn’t change this over-representation (see below).
+In the year prior to COVID-19, 12% of DC arrests of minors were in Police District 4 (roughly this ward), which is lower than the 17% of DC teens living there.
+The pandemic didn’t change this under-representation (see below).